 The KEG filling system also serves as a test system for the hygienic version of the VLT® OneGearDrive®.

-Although these permanent magnet (PM) motors are not necessarily required in the plant, we decided to fit 25 of them in the wet area to test their long-term behaviour,” he continues.
+Although these permanent magnet (PM) motors are not necessarily required in the plant, we decided to fit 25 of them in the wet area to test their long-term behavior,” he continues.
 The VLT® OneGearDrives® Hygienic are controlled by 25 VLT® AutomationDrive FC 302 units, which are housed centrally in an electrical cabinet.

-Fully Automated Filling from Cleaning to Palletising
+Fully Automated Filling from Cleaning to Palletizing

 “The new filling line is fully automated; the only task that requires manual effort is supplying pallet stacks with 6 KEGs on each pallet to the infeed using a stacker.
 After this the stainless steel KEGs, which are fitted with RFID tags for quality control and tracking, pass through the entire system automatically.
 A robot turns the KEGs over with the valves facing downward and places them on a conveyor belt.
 The KEGs are cleaned on the outside and then automatically emptied and weighed,” explains Ralf Krieger.

-“We decided to build a centralised system architecture in the wet area of the plant, with the VLT® Automation Drive FC 302 frequency converters housed in a central electrical cabinet.
+“We decided to build a centralized system architecture in the wet area of the plant, with the VLT® Automation Drive FC 302 frequency converters housed in a central electrical cabinet.
 The modular units were mounted directly side by side for compact installation,” says Ralf Krieger.